matklad/cargo-xtask/README.md

 The two distinguishing features of xtask are:

 * It doesn't require any other binaries besides `cargo` and `rustc`, it fully bootstraps from them
-* Unlike bash or `npm run`, it is cross platform, as it doesn't use the shell.
+* Unlike bash, it is cross platform, as it doesn't use the shell.

 ## How Does It Work?